-Emergency Chorus is an award-winning experimental theatre company.
+Emergency Chorus are a performance company working across experimental theatre and live art.
 We make performances which explore the contemporary moment that we find ourselves living through.

 We’re interested in the ways that we, as individuals, make sense of the world - the huge, complicated, beautiful, broken whole of it.
 How do we see ourselves in relation to the past, and how we might imagine our collective future?
 The individual, more aware than ever before that she is part of a global public, is faced at every moment with an impossibly difficult, yet mundane, question: how do I live in the world?
 This question is always at the centre of our work.